-Step 4: Scroll to the middle of the page and look for the section that says, Choose your default Windows mode.
-You’ll then want to click on the option that says Choose your color.
-You’ll want to click the box and choose the option that says Dark.
+Step 4: Scroll to the middle of the page, and look for the section that says Choose Your Default Windows Mode.
+You’ll then want to click on the option that says Choose Your Color.
+Choose the option that says Dark.

-Step 5: This step is optional, but you could also pick an accent color.
-Scroll up to the color palette at the top of the “Colors” window.
-With Dark Mode activated, the accent color is even more important to help you find the boundaries of Windows and locate where everything is at a glance.
+Step 5: This step is optional, but you can also pick an accent color.
+Scroll up to the color palette at the top of the Colors window.
+With dark mode activated, the accent color is even more essential to help you find the boundaries of Windows and locate where everything is at a glance.

-We advise you to steer away from the very dark colors, like the dark greens and grays, as they are more difficult to spot.
+We advise you to steer away from the very dark colors, like the dark greens and grays, as they are more challenging to spot.
 The lighter, more noticeable colors are generally a better bet.
 The reds are particularly edgy, while the blues add the most visibility.
-That said, it’s really your decision.
-The changes are instant, so feel free to click around until you find a color that works.
+Changes are instant, so feel free to click around until you find a color that works.